Aesthetica Short Film Festival: 2019

-The Aesthetica Short Film Festival ran 6 to 10 November.
-With over 400 films and 100 industry events programmed, it was the most extensive edition to date.
-For 2019, Masterclasses welcomed cultural powerhouses such as British Vogue, i-D and Rankin, as well as Emmy- and Oscar-nominated producers, directors, sound designers, editors and cinematographers such as Simon Chinn, Dick Pope, Tracey Granger and Mick Audsley.
-First hand insights into the industry were also given by Framestore, SKY VR, Baby Cow, Bluezoo, BFI NETWORK, Aardman, Industrial Light & Magic, BBC and more.
+The 2019 Aesthetica Short Film Festival ran 6 to 10 November.
+With over 400 films and 100 industry events programmed, it was the largest edition to date.
+For 2019, Masterclasses included representatives from British Vogue, i-D and Rankin, as well as Emmy- and Oscar-nominated producers, directors, sound designers, editors and cinematographers such as Simon Chinn, Dick Pope, Tracey Granger and Mick Audsley.
+Industry insights were also given by Framestore, SKY VR, Baby Cow, Bluezoo, BFI NETWORK, Aardman, Industrial Light & Magic, and the BBC.

-Additional events included the launch of ASFF's Industry Marketplace, the first event of its kind in the UK.
+Additional events included the launch of ASFF's Industry Marketplace.
 Over 40 exhibitors were included, from BFI NETWORK, Locarno Film Festival, Creative England, to Edinburgh Film Festival, Sheffield Doc/Fest, Hijack Post, London College of Communication and Festival Formula.
-The event was a platform for attendees and delegates to engage with key organisations from across the sector, including international film festivals, screen agencies, sales agents, global distributors and renowned universities.
+The event was a platform for attendees and delegates to engage with organisations from across the sector, including international film festivals, screen agencies, sales agents, global distributors and universities.

-Guest Programme screenings from The Guardian, Studio AKA, BBC Arabic Festival also took place across the festival's five-day run, as well as the return of the Screen School VR Lab, created in partnership with London College of Communication.
+Guest Programme screenings from The Guardian, Studio AKA, and BBC Arabic Festival also took place across the festival's run, as well as the return of the Screen School VR Lab, created in partnership with London College of Communication.

-Best of Festival was awarded to Sasha Rainbow for her film Kofi and Lartey, which tells the story of a man who escaped one of the most toxic places in the world, and his fight to try and empower two young boys to do the same.
-The 2019 festival also included the presentation of the Hijack Visionary Filmmaker Award, which was taken home by Ellie Rogers for her film They Found Her in a Field.
-The award recognises directors with exceptional vision and a unique cinematic voice, with the winner receiving a generous post production package for their next short film.
+Best of Festival was awarded to Sasha Rainbow for her film Kofi and Lartey,.
+The 2019 festival also included the presentation of the Hijack Visionary Filmmaker Award, which was awarded to Ellie Rogers for her film They Found Her in a Field.
+The award recognises directors with exceptional vision and a unique cinematic voice, with the winner receiving a post production package for their next short film.